-Why margin trading crypto is dangerous?
+Why margin trading crypto is dangerous

-Margin trading in traditional finance markets is already dangerous, but with cryptocurrency, it can be even worse.
+Margin trading on traditional finance markets is already dangerous, but with cryptocurrency, it can be even worse.
 Cryptocurrencies are extremely volatile, and it’s easy to lose a lot of money very quickly.
 When trading on margin it’s important to never bet too much money on one trade as that could have disastrous consequences.

 Margin vs short trading

 Margin traders are looking to purchase assets which they think will go up in value.
 While short trading investors are looking to bet against assets, that they think will go down in value.
 Both are done on credit from the exchange but with different goals in mind.

 Dealing with cash is much safer than trading on margin.
 When trading with your own cash balance, you won’t be accruing interest, and there’s no risk of a margin call that could ruin your day.
 However, with margin you have access to more capital, and if you’re pretty sure of your investments, then taking a loan from the exchange to further capitalize on it could be a good play.